htopkill/Xwriter/help.md

 1. Use pre-defined pandoc filters : [pantcl filters](doc/pantcl/)
-pre-defined filters are disable by default at each start Activate pre-defined filters in  Toolbar > ▣ > Enable pantcl filters or
+pre-defined filters are disable by default at each start Activate pre-defined filters in  Toolbar > ▣ > Enable pantcl filters and use 'eval=true' in Code block when necessary or
 2. Write your own lua filters in ~/.pandoc/filters and enable these filters in Menu > Preferences